-The Ivanhoe Baptist church will celebrate 100 years of gathering to follow Jesus together in September 2011.
+The Ivanhoe Baptist church celebrated 100 years of gathering to follow Jesus together in September 2011.
 In the first four decades of its life the church grew rapidly and was very much a part of the life of the local community.
 Perhaps the most active period in the life of the church was during the 1950’s when Rev Tom Keat was pastor and the church was full to bursting and active in ministry.

 Like many churches after the 1950’s Ivanhoe Baptist began a steady decline in numbers.
 This did not in any way diminish its ministry as a presence of the people of Jesus in the local community.
 Rather, as numbers declined the congregation became more concerned to listen for what God was calling them to do and to be.
 The call to become a church that is actively engaged in the life of the local community became more clear in the 1990’s and by 1998 the church had sold some property and used the proceeds to convert their old church building into a bright new Neighbourhood House.